 ELECTIVE COURSES IN INTERNATIONAL STUDIES

-This course is delivered in collaboration and partnership with Chiang Mai University (CMU) in Thailand and Mennonite Central Committee (MCC) in Laos.
-It includes a full program of lectures delivered by CMU as well as coordinated experiential learning with CMU and MCC.
-This includes two weeks of homestays with Thai families, an overnight stay with a northern hill tribe, contextual sustainable development education, and guided tours through historic sites (such as Sukhothai).
+This course is delivered in collaboration and partnership with Chiang Mai University (CMU) and Payap University in Thailand, and various NGOs in Southeast Asia.
+It includes a full program of lectures delivered by CMU as well as coordinated experiential learning with CMU, Payap and various NGOs This includes two weeks of homestays with Thai families, a visit to a northern hill tribe, contextual sustainable development education, and guided tours through historic sites (such as Sukhothai).

 Provides a survey of the traditional societies and ancient empires of the region, including patterns of migration and trade. focuses on the impact of the colonial period, and Southeast Asia’s various paths to independence, modernization and resurgence in the decades following world war II.